certbot/certbot/docs/using.rst

-(Once letsencrypt is packaged by distributions, the command will just be ``letsencrypt``.  ``letsencrypt-auto`` is a wrapper which installs virtualized dependencies and provides automated updates during the beta program)
+(Once letsencrypt is packaged by distributions, the command will just be ``letsencrypt``.  ``letsencrypt-auto`` is a wrapper which installs virtualized dependencies and provides automated updates during the beta program.)

 The ``letsencrypt`` commandline tool has a builtin help: